Ireland Baldwin Flaunts Cleavage & Goes Shirtless Under Low-Cut Suit On Instagram

 “I would probably say Instagram is my favorite.
 I am definitely more of a visual person.
 I don’t really care for Twitter as much but sometimes I go on ranting silly on there.”

-Plus, Ireland noted that “I have to say the best part of working in fashion is well…the fashion and the art itself.
-Seeing what goes into it all, piece by piece.”
+“I have to say the best part of working in fashion is well…the fashion and the art itself.
+Seeing what goes into it all, piece by piece,” Ireland also noted.

 “I became passionate towards the projects I got to be a part of after I was surrounded by artists and passionate people.
 I have had so many incredible opportunities to work with legends that I have admired since I was a little girl so that is collectively the best part.”

-Baldwin’s affinity for Instagram means that she’s been able to cultivate a solid number of followers on the platform, which is hovering at around 484k at the moment.
-She likes to take advantage of her Stories section too, where she’s currently sharing photos of herself eating an oreo, along with cute photos of her dog as she likened their leg to chicken drumsticks and wings.
+Baldwin’s affinity for Instagram means that she’s been able to cultivate a solid number of followers on the platform, which is hovering at around 484,000 at the moment.
+She likes to take advantage of her stories section too, where she’s currently sharing photos of herself eating an Oreo, along with cute photos of her dog, as she likened their legs to chicken drumsticks and wings.